jfreeman812/QE-Tools/sdlcs/code-management.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 While a pull request can be submitted from *any* branch,
-it is recommended to create a topic branch.
+we recommend creating a topic branch.
 That keeps the work atomic
 and allows for changes to easily be committed
 and pushed to the branch